omprakash414/HMDA_Workshop2026/Day2_Commands.md

 ---

-### Confirm all the sample ids are same in species profile and metadata dataframe
+### Confirm all the sample IDs are the same in the species profile and the metadata dataframe

 ```r
 setdiff(rownames(species_matrix), rownames(metadata_df))